vmware-csa-team/AppDefense-Quick-Start-Guide/AppD Pages/scopes_service.md

 ## What is the purpose of a Scope?

-The purpose of a scope is to establish the inteneded state of an application and it's allowed behaviors.
+The purpose of a scope is to establish the intended state of an application, and it's allowed behaviors.

 ## What is a Service?